 - Try our Slatherin Sauce which contains a generous combination of kunzea, wattle seed & pepperberry.

-Kunzea flowers are available seasonally in spring and summer.
-These possess the herb aromatics of the leaf plus a delicate sweet honey aroma.
+- Kunzea flowers are available seasonally in spring and summer.
+These possess the herbal aromatics of the leaf plus a delicate sweet honey aroma.
 Gorgeous!